Greene County, New York

 Greene County is a county located in the U.S. state of New York.
 As of the 2020 census, the population was 47,931.
 Its county seat is Catskill.
 The county's name is in honor of the American Revolutionary War general Nathanael Greene.
+The county is part of the Capital District region of the state.

 History

-On March 25, 1800, Greene County was created by the partitioning of Albany (360 Square Miles) and Ulster (270 Square Miles) counties, producing a county of 630 sqmi.
+On March 25, 1800, Greene County was created by the partitioning of Albany (360 square miles) and Ulster (270 square miles) counties, producing a county of 630 sqmi.

 On April 3, 1801, 90 sqmi of land was transferred from Delaware and Ulster counties, raising the total area to 720 sqmi.
 This transferred Prattsville, Vly Mountain, Halcott Center, Bushnellsville, Highmount, Shandaken, Lanesville, and Pine Hill within Greene County.

 On May 26, 1812, Greene County lost 20 sqmi to Ulster County, lowering the total area to 690 sqmi, reassigning Pine Hill, Highmount, and Shandaken to Ulster County.

 On April 15, 1814, the county borders were re-surveyed, and the line adjusted with no change in area.

 On April 17, 1822, the border was again surveyed, with no change in area, but Palenville was found to be inside Greene County.

 On April 23, 1823, the border was again resurveyed, and the Hudson River border with Columbia County realigned accordingly.

 On March 3, 1836, 30 sqmi of area was lost to Schoharie County, reducing the total area to 660 sqmi, and reassigning Manorkill, producing the Greene County that exists today.